Thesis: Material Witnesses: The Rothschild-Wittenberg Bible and Migrating Hebrew Manuscripts

 Conferences and Workshops

-Tracing Jewish Histories: The Long Lives of Medieval Hebrew Manuscripts, Judaica, and Architecture, Symposium to be held at The Courtauld Institute of Art, Co-organiser, 19-20 May 2025 (forthcoming)
+Tracing Jewish Histories: The Long Lives of Medieval Hebrew Manuscripts, Judaica, and Architecture, The Courtauld Institute of Art and Case Western Reserve University, Co-organiser, 19-20 May 2025.

-Jewish Women in Medieval Art, International Congress on Medieval Studies, Session Co-organiser, 8 May 2025 (forthcoming)
+Jewish Women in Medieval Art, International Congress on Medieval Studies at Kalamazoo, Session Co-organiser and Chair, 8 May 2025.

 Afterlives and Legacies: Interventions in Medieval Hebrew Manuscripts, International Medieval Congress at Leeds, Session Co-organiser and Moderator, 1 July, 2024.
 Sponsored by the International Centre of Medieval Art.

-” ‘More Precious than Gold’: Hebrew Manuscripts in Cross-Cultural Contexts,” The Courtauld Year Three Symposium, 16-17 May 2024.
+“‘More Precious than Gold’: Hebrew Manuscripts in Cross-Cultural Contexts,” Books Across Borders, University of Kent, 14 September 2024.

-Authority and Identity in the Middle Ages, The Courtauld Postgraduate Medieval Colloquium, Co-organiser, 15 March 2024.
+Authority and Identity in the Middle Ages, The Courtauld Medieval Colloquium, Co-organiser, 15 March 2024.

 “Exodus and Expulsion: The Barcelona Haggadah as a Material Witness to Sephardi Migration 1391-1459″, Emerging Researchers Symposium 2023: Movement and Transformations in the Making of Iberian and Latin American Art and Visual Cultures, Zurbarán Centre for Spanish and Latin American Art, Durham University, 22-23 June 2023.